Julia VanderMolen, Ph.D., M.Ed.

 Her dissertation title, Job Tasks Performed by Career Preparation System Administrators in One Midwestern State: Implications for Leadership Development received the Journal of Industrial Teacher Education Outstanding Research Manuscript in 2010.

-She is a recipient of the 2019 Teaching and Learning with Technology from Grand Valley State University, the 2011 Teaching Excellence Award from Davenport University, and the Blackboard Exemplary Course Award winner for online teaching in health and science in 2012 and 2014.
+She received the GLC-SOPHE Honor Award in 2019 for contribution to the field of health promotion and education.
+Dr. VanderMolen is a recipient of the 2019 Teaching and Learning with Technology from Grand Valley State University, the 2011 Teaching Excellence Award from Davenport University, and the Blackboard Exemplary Course Award winner for online teaching in health and science in 2012 and 2014.
 She has presented at a number of conferences on the topic of assistive technology and accessibility as it relates to public health.